soerr/UnturnedDocumentation/Rocket/permissions.md

 ![survivor prefix](assets/survivor_prefix.png "[Survivor] prefix in-game")

 > **💡 PRO TIP**
 > Notice the space after the prefix text.
 It is important to add a space after the prefix text to separate it from the player's name.
+Same goes for the suffix text.

 ### Suffix
 The `<Suffix>` element is used to append a text after the player's name.